coleblvck/Shelf/README.md

 # Shelf

-Android Desktop re-imagined with simple gestures and productivity features.
+A simple Android App Launcher with simple gestures and productivity features; that can also be fiddled with.

 </div>